dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/Hardcoded-Credentials.md

 ### Impact
 The Meatmeet Pro was found to be shipped with hardcoded Wi-Fi credentials in the firmware, for the test network it was developed on.
 If an attacker retrieved this, and found the physical location of the Wi-Fi network, they could gain unauthorized access to the Wi-Fi network of the vendor.
 Additionally, if an attacker were located in close physical proximity to the device when it was first set up, they may be able to force the device to auto-connect to an attacker-controlled access point by setting the SSID and password to the same as which was found in the firmware file.

+### References
+- CWE-798: Use of Hard-coded Credentials

 ### Replication Steps
 1. Disassemble the Meatmeet Pro, exposing its internal circuit board.
 2. Using probes and a USB-UART adapter, connect to the device over UART and force the device into [download mode by pulling IO9 low](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html).